Sales Training – The Sales process changed – did you get the memo?

-There is not any one one single Sales Solution, no one single guide or course to being good at selling in this attention economy.
-But there are techniques, styles, approaches, to help you get better at sales or selling in your particular industry.
+There is not any one one single magic Sales Training Solution, no one single guide, book or course to becoming good at selling in this attention economy.
+But there are techniques, styles, approaches and great advice, to help you get better at sales or selling in your particular industry in the 2020’s.

 “Show me a person of ordinary ability, who will earnestly tell their story to 4 or 5 people a day and I’ll show you a success” Frank Bettger”

 If you are lucky then 3% of your target market is currently active in the market, looking to buy your type of product or service today.
-Do not waste time cold calling as a numbers game or trying to sell with or to someone who does not presently want to buy what you have to sell.
-That is old school and was always wrong, as it wastes, so much of your time.
-Instead focus on the best client options.
+Do not waste time to just spray and pray cold calling as it is mainly a numbers game, which delivers very poor results for most salespeople.
+Or trying to sell with or sell to someone who does not presently want to buy what you have to sell.
+That is old school and was always wrong, as it wastes, so much of your time and theirs.
+Instead, focus on the best potential client options, the 3%, the people who do want to hear from you.
+Although, this is where your competitors are focusing their time too.

-Likewise, do not fall in to the trap of thinking that Marketing Automation software or Social Selling is the new way and that it replaces conversations between people.
-The aim should be to be of service and build long term relationships, that will be mutually beneficial.
+Likewise, do not fall in to the trap of thinking that Marketing Automation software or Social Selling is the new way of selling and that it replaces conversations between people.
+The aim should be, to be of service and build long term relationships, that will be mutually beneficial.
 Your job is to influence decision making, but in a way that always adds value for the client.

 1. Sales Tips